aleksve/ischedule/README.md

 **Legacy support**

 Previous versions of `ischedule` used a function called `schedule` to create periodic tasks.
-It has been replaced by `@periodic` decorator and `make_periodic` function for improved clarity.
-The function `schedule` has been deprecated, and may be removed in the next version after at least six months.
-The following program will however still work:
+It has been replaced by `@periodic` decorator and `make_periodic` function to improve clarity.
+The function `schedule` has been deprecated.
+It may be removed in a future major version, but not before January 2024.
+The following program will continue working as before:

 ```python
 from ischedule import schedule, run_loop